danchoi/ngrender/README.md

   want a way to render the AngularJS templates with more horsepower and speed than inside the browser's pokey JavaScript engine.
 * You want to reuse AngularJS web templates for HTML email generation.
-* You like AngularJS's templating language and want to use it for everything dynamic HTML.
+* You want to reuse AngularJS web templates for static HTML page generation.

 ## Prerequisites